-- Think about how the issue of prescription charges relates to both your MP's interests (see above) and your own experiences, and use this to shape your arguments. - Make sure you know what you're going to say and have rehearsed the key points.
-If you're going in a group (ideally no more than three people), make sure you know who's saying what. - Write notes of your key points, important questions and your main ask, and take them with you so you don't forget anything. - Remember to prepare copies of any materials you want to leave with your MP we recommend a copy of our Briefing Paper and our latest research report.
+- Think about how the issue of prescription charges may relate to both your MP's interests (see above) and your own experiences, and use this to shape your arguments. - Make sure you know what you're going to say and have rehearsed the key points.
+If you're going in a group (ideally no more than three people), make sure you know who's saying what. - Write notes of your key points, important questions and your main ask, and take them with you so you don't forget anything. - Remember to prepare copies of any materials you want to leave with your MP we recommend a copy of our briefing on the impact of the charge and our economic research report.

-KEY ISSUES:
+KEY ISSUES

-- Prescription charges can cause working-age people with long-term conditions to ration their medicines and take them incorrectly, leading to poor health outcomes and additional costs to the NHS through emergency visits to hospital or extra visits to the GP or nurse. - The medical exemption list is out-of-date and unfair it needs to be urgently reviewed in light of current medical knowledge, and extended to all those with long-term conditions.
+Prescription charges can cause working-age people with long-term conditions to ration their medicines and take them incorrectly.
+Leading to poor health outcomes, and additional costs of over £20 million a year (for just two conditions) to the NHS through emergency visits to hospital or extra visits to the GP or nurse.

-AT YOUR MEETING
+The medical exemption list is out-of-date and unfair - it needs to be urgently reviewed in light of current medical knowledge, and extended to all those with long-term conditions.

-FIRST IMPRESSIONS
+AT YOUR MEETING, FIRST IMPRESSIONS